Makktu/StarDrifter-2025/README.md

 ### Mon 2 June 2025
 Got 4-way shooting working.
 Works well.
 Adjusted to not fire from rear when player craft is actively thrusting.

+### Wed 4 June 2025
+Adding dynamic camera zoom-in when player craft moving slowly.
+As is traditional by now... not quite working properly yet.